maximus3219/maximus3219.github.io/README.md

 It has been evaluated to have an accuracy of 98.9%.

-Currently, please use Microsoft Edge on desktop or Safari on iPhone as the web browser, as using Chrome on desktop has been found to give wrong result.
+Currently, please use Microsoft Edge on desktop or Safari on iPhone as the web browser, and using Chrome on desktop has been found to give wrong result.
+Its performance has not been tested on other browsers.

 For optimal use, please upload the most representative images for the lesion, taken at 20X objectives.